-You are permitted to replace an existing flueless (portable) LPG heater with a new flueless LPG heater if it conforms to Energy Safe Victoria requirements:
+You are permitted to replace an existing unflued LPG gas heater with a new unflued LPG gas heater if it conforms to Energy Safe Victoria requirements:

-The new heater must meet ESV performance requirements.
-These are noted as "VIC compliant" in the Elgas catalogue and web pages.
+- The new unflued gas heater must meet ESV performance requirements.
+These are noted as “VIC compliant” in the Elgas catalogue and web pages.

-VIC residents may not install a new bayonet, for a portable heater, where one did not previously exist.
+- VIC residents may not install a new bayonet, for an unflued gas heater , where one did not previously exist.
 If this is the case, VIC residents can choose from the various flued heater models shown below.

 For Flued Gas Heaters